mohamedhafizelhaj/AWS---Serverless-Web-Application/README.md

 This README will provide an overview of the serverless architecture for the application.
 It will breifly describe each component of the architecture.

 Since I couldn't open an AWS account at this stage, I used LocalStack, a service that emulates AWS services locally.
 I configured the AWS CLI to communicate with LocalStack instead of the AWS cloud.
-Although LocalStack provides a UI, I primarily used the CLI to better replicate the actual AWS Management Console experience.
+Although LocalStack provides a UI, I primarily used the CLI as it is an AWS-native tool, to replicate the actual AWS experience as much as possible.
 I turned to the UI mainly when I struggled with the CLI or wanted to track CloudWatch metrics visually.

 ## Table of Contents